ZauchnerP/TODO/README.md

     - Fills empty Hide cells with `0`
     - Highlights tasks due today in red

-- "hide low": Hides tasks with low importance (<100).
+- "hide low": Hides tasks with low importance (greater than 0 and less than 100).

 - "sort time": Sorts only by the `Time needed` column.